ohbm/osr2021/submit.md

 {::options parse_block_html="true" /}
 <p align="justify">
   Before starting your submission make sure you are familiar with the [OSR formats](/formats.md){:target="_blank"}.
-  **Please notice that applications for educational session and panel discussions are closed now!**
+  **Please notice that applications for educational sessions and panel discussions are closed now!**
   Still, you can apply for hosting an emergen session
 </p>
 {::options parse_block_html="false" /}